Frequently Asked Questions

 - We encourage families to contact us if you have any concerns about health at camp.

-- We will be asking all staff and campers to adhere to safety practices before arriving to camp including: a quarantine at home for 10 days before camp, completing a self-screening tool, and submitting proof of vaccination or a negative COVID-19 test if not fully vaccinated.
+- We will be asking all staff and campers to adhere to safety practices before arriving to camp including: adhering to low-risk activities at home for 10 days before camp, monitoring for COVID-19 symptoms, and submitting proof of vaccination or a negative COVID-19 test if not fully vaccinated.

-- Learn more about quarantine and testing requirements in our AYF Pre-Camp quarantine, travel and testing guidance.
+- Learn more about pre-camp protocols and testing requirements in our AYF COVID-19 Procedures and Protocols.

 - At least once a day, all campers will have their temperatures checked and will be screened for COVID-19 symptoms.